Skip to main content

 How do students apply?

-Students may participate in a maximum of two Bronco Corps positions.
-Positions may not be simultaneous.
+However, students may only participate in a maximum of two Bronco Corps positions, which may not be completed simultaneous.

-Can students get academic credit for Bronco Corps positions?
+Can students get academic credit for a Bronco Corps position?

-Yes, potentially.
-Academic credit is optional, not required.
-Students who have been hired for a Bronco Corps position may apply for credit with completion of the Boise State Internship Application, department approval and adherence to application deadlines.
+Academic credit is optional.
+Students who have been hired for a Bronco Corps position may apply for credit with completion of the Boise State Internship Application.

 Small Business and Nonprofit Questions